jealouscloud/noaha.org/content/blog/tier-iii.md

 checking in with team members can help with this goal.
 * Try to use git early, including using a branch when you start work.
 * Ensure there's accurately placed documentation.
+* Remember that it is quite rare for a component to be set-and-forget.
+  Dilligence pays dividends